Scientific Name

 Origin

-This hybrid is created by John Bleck, with complex parentage involving Aloe descoingsii, Aloe calcairophylla, Aloe bellatula, and Aloe rauhii.
+Aloe 'Quicksilver' is a hybrid created by John Bleck and has a complex parentage involving Aloe descoingsii, Aloe calcairophylla, Aloe bellatula, and Aloe rauhii.

 Description

-Aloe 'Quicksilver' is a small succulent that forms rosettes of thick fleshy leaves with a striking silvery appearance.
+Aloe 'Quicksilver' is a small succulent that forms rosettes of thick, fleshy leaves with a striking silvery appearance.
 The leaves are green with bands of silvery-white markings that almost cover the entire surface.
-They are triangular and up to 4 inches (10 cm) long.
-Flowers are orange-red and appear in late spring on long, usually unbranched spikes.
+They are triangular and can grow up to 4 inches (10 cm) long.

 How to Grow and Care for Aloe 'Quicksilver'

-Light: When growing A. 'Quicksilver' indoors, place your plant near a window that gets plenty of bright indirect light.
+Light: When growing A. 'Quicksilver' indoors, place your plant in a window with plenty of bright indirect light.
 Rotate the pot once or twice a week so that all sides of the plant receive equal lighting.
 Outdoors provide light shade, especially during the hottest parts of the day.

 Soil: Plant A. 'Quicksilver' in a well-drained soil mix formulated for succulents or make your own.
 Drainage is essential because too much moisture around roots can cause root rot.